Marshall P. Smith and Laurie Ann Mandara Scholarships – 2023 applications are due by March 3rd. (Expand title to access application links.)

 For many years, this award, although an honor, was unfunded.
 Beginning in 2019, Noelle’s parents began a scholarship fund for this award to honor Noelle’s memory after she passed away unexpectedly in 2018.Noelle received the Outstanding Research Scholar Award in 2015 for her work with Jessica Barnack-Tavlaris, who described Noelle as “a critical thinker, intellectually curious, compassionate, open-minded, insightful, and more.”
 Noelle was involved in research every semester starting her freshman year at TCNJ, and completed a mentored summer research experience in 2015.
 She co-authored multiple conference presentations in 2 different research labs, and received a research grant from Psi Chi for her Senior Honors Thesis.
 In addition to her research and academic excellence, Noelle was a dedicated mental health advocate in various capacities.
 For example, Noelle co-founded and served as President of TCNJ’s chapter of Active Minds, which is an organization that helps reduce mental health stigma.
 She was also very involved in the Psychology Club and the TCNJ Wellness League.
 After graduating from TCNJ in 2016, Noelle completed the Teach & Learn in Spain Master’s Program at Instituto Franklin in Madrid, Spain, where she continued to leave a lasting impact on the lives of many.

-In addition to their generous contributions, her mother and step-father, Deidre and Mark, have written a children’s book called A Whisper from Noelle, with proceeds from that book funding this scholarship as well.
-The book is about embracing feelings and sharing those feelings with the people we love.
+In addition to their generous contributions, her father and step-mother, Mark and Deidre, have written a children’s book series called A Whisper from Noelle, with proceeds funding this scholarship as well.
+The books are about embracing feelings and sharing those feelings with the people we love.

 CUR Psychology Student Travel Awards